Swim School General Questions

 What are the parents’ responsibilities at the swim meets?

-What should my swimmer wear?
+What should my swimmer wear at a swim meet?

 Waterloo Swimming requires that all meet participants wear the team suit and swim cap at meets.
 In addition, swimmers will be expected to wear Waterloo Swimming warm-ups and t-shirts to display team unity and spirit!
+It is important to dress appropriately for the weather and the facility.
+It is often cooler on deck, especially when you are wet.
+Staying warm is important for fast swimming.
+Conversely, we sometimes swim outside and it is important to stay out of the sun.
+Bring sunscreen and light clothing.

 How do the swimmers know their heat and lane assignments?